logeshpaul/FrontEnd-Development-Resources/Javascript/readme.md

 * [RulersGuides.js](http://mark-rolich.github.io/RulersGuides.js/) - This Javascript package creates Photoshop-like guides and rulers interface on a web page.
 * [Formula.js](http://stoic.com/formula/) - JavaScript implementation of most formula functions supported by Microsoft Excel 2013 and Google Spreadsheets
 * [Intro.js](http://usablica.github.io/intro.js/) - Better introductions for websites and features with a step-by-step guide for your projects.
+* [Drawingboard.js](http://leimi.github.io/drawingboard.js/) - Create a drawing board on web using this library